Virtually-Healthcare/virtually-healthcare.github.com/input/pagecontent/consultation-note.md

  <img style="padding:3px;width:70%;" src="EMISConsultation.png" alt="EMIS Consultation"/>

-It is also related to LOINC Document Section Codes, which can be found [Value Set: Document Section Codes](https://hl7.org/fhir/R4/valueset-doc-section-codes.html) and also [International Patient Summary](https://build.fhir.org/ig/HL7/fhir-ips/index.html).
+It is also related to LOINC Document Section Codes, which can be found [Value Set: Document Section Codes](https://hl7.org/fhir/R4/valueset-doc-section-codes.html).

 > This is not required to be SNOMED CT coded.